epartington/12345_testrepo/README.md

 > intellij - with appid8

-> eclipse - with appid2 - packetbroker
+> eclipse - with appid2 - packetbroker2